AIAppliedUK/sg-identity-techdocs/src/getting-started.md

 ### 4, 5 & 6 Redirect to ScotAccount

-Build the authorization URL and redirect users to ScotAccount using a redirect like the one shown below
+Build the authorisation URL and redirect users to ScotAccount using a redirect like the one shown below

 ```
 https://authz.integration.scotaccount.service.gov.scot/authorize?